azoth-lang/azoth.language.design/self-antetype.md

 ### Bounded Associated Type

+**NOTE:** This section is incorrect, but is being left in for reference.

 First, it seems intuitively correct that the `Self` type is essentially an associated type generated by the compiler that is automatically constrained by the compiler.
 Consistent with the are: